-We are currently looking for cornets, including a soprano cornet, tenor horns, E flat and B flat basses, and percussionists.
+We are currently looking for cornets, E flat and B flat basses, and percussionists.
 Please get in touch if you are interested (details below).

 We’re a strong, all-round band, so we’re always looking for new players in all sections to join us and have fun making music together.
 The friendly, relaxed atmosphere means that players of all abilities enjoy playing with the band, so please come along to a rehearsal: if you’re an experienced player, if you’re looking to move to a different instrument, if you’re coming back to banding after a break, or even if you’re not very confident yet.